NathanLovato/krita-brush-thumbnails-generator/README.md

 All sprites should be the same size!
 Krita uses 200px * 200px pictures for its presets' thumbnails.

-Each thumbnail has up to 4 layers:
+Each thumbnail has up to four layers:

 1. The base, or its background
 2. The stroke
 3. The outline
 4. The pictogram

 The tool comes with demo assets.
 Feel free to use them to design your own brushes, and run the script to see how it works (see below).